A Sunday Morning to be Cherished!

 After some photo sessions, we headed to Hotel Nayaab, crossing those street stalls that almost had all the vintage antiques we would love to have.
 I found the 5, 10, 20 paise coins too.
-If you are a coin collector, you should visit the street stalls at Charminar.
+If you are a coin collector, you should visit the street stalls at Charminar in Hyderabad.
 I’m sure you won’t return empty-handed.

 Finally, we reached Hotel Nayaab restaurant.
 It’s one such restaurant that starts at 4 am and closes at 12 am.
 Bheja is a must-try here.
 I never had bheja, apart from the one that’s cooked by mom.
 But this one was certainly delicious.
 Rest of the dishes like paya masala and keema were okay.
 Keema was higher on bland side.
 I won’t recommend it.
 Otherwise naan, saffron tea and bheja are something you should try when at Hotel Nayaab.

 Right after having enough of food, it was jalebi’s turn now.
 Since everyone was exhausted out of the scorching sun, we preferred to eat while sitting at Hotel Nayaab.
 A foodie friend was kind enough to bring the jalebis from near the High Court for everyone.
 Here it was – Jalebi with Rabri.
 If you haven’t tried this combination, do it now.